Viungo vya Uzazi vya Ndani vya Mwanamke

 NaJessica E. McLaughlin, MD, Medical University of South Carolina

-The internal genital organs form a pathway (the genital tract).
+The female internal genital organs form a pathway (called the genital tract or reproductive tract).
 This pathway consists of the following:

-• Vagina (part of the birth canal), where sperm are deposited and from which a baby can emerge
+• Vagina (part of the birth canal), where sperm are deposited and from which a baby is born

 • Cervix (the lower part of the uterus), where sperm enter and which opens (dilates) when a pregnant woman is ready to gives birth

-• Uterus, where an embryo can develop into a fetus
+• Uterus, the lining of which is shed during a menstrual period and where an embryo can develop into a fetus

 • Fallopian tubes (oviducts), where sperm can fertilize an egg after traveling through the cervix and uterus

-Sperm can travel up the tract, and eggs down the tract.
+Sperm can travel up the tract, and eggs travel down the tract.

 The hymen is a ring of tissue located just inside the opening of the vagina (see figure External Female Genital Organs).
 The hymen usually encircles the opening.
 Rarely, it completely covers the opening (called an imperforate hymen), making it impossible for menstrual blood to pass.
 In such cases, a procedure is done to open the hymen.
-The hymen may tear at the first attempt at sexual intercourse, or it may be soft and pliable and not tear.
-The hymen may also be torn during exercise or insertion of a tampon or diaphragm.
+The hymen may tear at the first attempt at sexual intercourse or it may not tear if it is soft and pliable.
+The hymen may also be torn during exercise or insertion of a tampon.
 Tearing usually causes slight bleeding.
-When the hymen tears, it may be unnoticeable or may form small tags of tissue around the vaginal opening.
+When the hymen tears, it may no longer be visible or it may form small tags of tissue around the vaginal opening.

 Uke

 The vagina is a soft, stretchable tube of muscle tissue about 4 to 5 inches long in an adult woman.
 It connects the external genital organs to the uterus.
 The upper part of the vagina is wider and surrounds the cervix (the lower part of the uterus).
-Some types of birth control (such as a diaphragm or vaginal ring) or drugs are inserted here.
+Some types of birth control devices (such as a diaphragm or vaginal ring) or other products related to contraception (such as spermicide gel) are inserted here.

 The vagina has a central role in sexual activity and reproduction.
 It is the passageway for the following:

-• Sperm to the egg to the uterus and fallopian tubes
+• Sperm to the egg through the uterus and fallopian tubes

-Because the vaginal tissue is soft, its walls can stretch open for examination by a doctor, for sexual intercourse, or for childbirth.
+Because the vaginal tissue is soft, its walls can stretch for sexual intercourse, for childbirth, or for examination by a doctor (pelvic examination).
 After menopause, the vagina becomes less stretchy because estrogen levels decrease.
 This change can cause pain.

-The vagina is lined with a mucous membrane, kept moist by fluids produced by cells on its surface and by secretions from glands in the cervix.
-A small amount of these fluids may pass to the outside as a clear or milky white vaginal discharge, which is normal.
-During a woman's reproductive years, the lining of the vagina has folds and wrinkles.
+The vagina is lined with a type of tissue called a mucosal cells.
+These cells produce fluid that, along with secretions from the cervix, keep the vagina moist.
+A small amount of these fluids may pass to the outside as a small amount of clear or milky white vaginal discharge, which is normal.
+During a woman's reproductive years, the lining of the vagina has folds and wrinkles (called rugae).
 Before puberty and after menopause, the lining is smooth.

 Uterasi na mji wa mimba